WonJunPark/bag_to_depth/README.md

 ref : https://github.com/nihalsoans91/Bag_to_Depth

-This code is usefull for grabbing RGB and depth data from BAG file of ros in python and C++

-The Python Code saves in both jpg and numpy pickle.
-Where as the C++ Code saves only in jpg
+This code extracts only pure depth from the bag file.

 ## What is needed
 - A good installation of ROS